mancillh/Social-Network-API/README.md

   * [Questions](#questions)

   ## Installation
   1.)
 Clone the repo found at: https://github.com/mancillh/Social-Network-API.
   2.)
 Run "npm i" in the terminal to install dependencies.

   ## Usage
   1.)
 Run "npm start" and open the application in a program like Insomnia or Postman.
   2.)
 All test routes are listed in the comments inside routes > api > thoughtRoutes.js or routes > api > userRoutes.js.

+  The WalkThrough video may be accessed at the following URL: https://www.loom.com/share/39b17a2b38d846c9bb389417ec71dd55?sid=83e831f0-645b-47ee-8793-a41118340bc8

   EXAMPLES:
   You may go to: "/api/users" and GET all users or POST to create a new user: